And greetings to you music lovers, thrill seekers, conversationalists, all across the fruited plane.

 It's causing global warming.

-While we borrow money from them to invest in a bunch of energy options that are worthless.
+And meanwhile, the Chikoms, who also tell us, screw you on Kyoto, screw you on carbon output, they're out buying up as much oil as they can while we borrow money from them to invest in a bunch of energy options that are worthless.

-But grief, you know, it is scary how dangerous these people are.
+It is scary how dangerous these people are.

 Scary how dangerous the people running this country are.

-And here, Scientific American, a companion story.
+And here's Scientific American, a companion story.

 Will electric cars wreck the grid?